Chicago police tout 14% homicide drop, and concede there's more to do

 Neighbors' lax gun laws cited

-Though Chicago has a reputation as a murder haven, it hasn't had the nation's highest per-capita homicide rate.
-In 2015, 13 large cities -- population 250,000 or more -- had higher murder rates (murders per 100,000 people).
+Though Chicago has a reputation as a murder haven, it didn't have the nation's highest per-capita (murders per 100,000 people) homicide rate.
+In 2015.
+Thirteen large cities -- population 250,000 or more -- had higher murder rates.
 That didn't include a host of midsized cities with more murders per 100,000 residents.

 Also, cities such as Atlanta; Washington; Oakland, California; Memphis, Tennessee; and Kansas City, Missouri, all had higher violent crime rates in 2015.

-But Chicago's murder rate has been higher than that of the country's two larger cities, Los Angeles and New York.
+But Chicago's numerical murder rate has been higher than that of the country's two larger cities, Los Angeles and New York.
 Johnson was asked whether Chicago's reputation as a violent place bothered him.

 "It's frustrating, because when you look at the crime in Chicago, we have our challenges.
 We have our gun violence," he said.
 "Chicago is so big that we get a lot of attention because New York and L.A., quite frankly, are seeing bigger reductions than we are."